PunkOkami/Metagenomy_roznych_srodowisk_bioinf_methods/README.md

 # Metagenomy_roznych_srodowisk_bioinf_methods
-This is a repo of bioinformatical methods and tools used in ' ' and presented at "METAGENOMY RÓŻNYCH  ŚRODOWISK” in 2023
+Bioinformatical methods and tools used in 'Microbiomes of deciduous trees prospective for the forests on the example of small-leaved linden (_Tilia cordata_, L.) - bioinformatic-phenomic study of seedlings.' and presented at "Metagenomy różnych środowisk” Symposium in 2023

 ## Overview and description
-Pipeline in this repo is a pipeline used in afermntioned student grant project.
-The project aimed to profile mycobiomes of small-leaved linden (Tilia cordata, L.).
-Main methodolody consists of metabarcoding, OTU clustering, taxonomy assignment, ecological role assignment, pairwise and k-means clustering of samples, computational statistical validation, trophic network construction and analysis of constructed networks.
+The project aimed to profile mycobiomes of small-leaved linden (_Tilia cordata_, L.).
+Methodolody consists of metabarcoding, OTU clustering, taxonomy assignment, ecological role assignment, pairwise and k-means clustering of samples, computational statistical validation, trophic network construction and analysis of constructed networks.

 ### Sampling
-Data used here comes from soil samples of two groups of trees.
-One from nursery pots and one from trees planted in the forest year ago.
+Soil samples of two groups of trees.
+One from nursery pots and one from trees planted in the forest a year ago.

 ### Sequencing
-Sequencing was perfomed using IONTorrent platform and ITS marker region.
+Sequencing was perfomed using IONTorrent platform and ITS1 marker region.

 ### Quality filtering and OTU clustering
 Quality filtering and OTU clustering was achieved using Qiime2 tool and used commands are listed in file `commands/Qiime_command_used.md`.